Axel-Duval/Axel-Duval/README.md

 ## Hi there, I'm Axel 👋

-### I'm a 🇫🇷 Software Engineer currently working for Zendesk!
+### I'm a 🇫🇷 Software Engineer currently working for Upflow!

-- 🤖 I contributed to the first AI-powered feature of the Explore product
-- 🥅 2025 goal: Finish an ultra-trail!
+- 🥅 2025 goal: Finish an ultra-trail! (done)
 - 🎸 Fun fact: I'm on a journey to learn the guitar
 - 📫 Reach me at: axel.duval74@gmail.com
 - 👋 Connect with me on [LinkedIn](https://www.linkedin.com/in/axel-duval-se/)